mcmonkeyprojects/DiscordModBot/README.md

 # Additional Functionality

-- By default, WarningBot will have some additional functionalities enabled and running out-of-the-box, including:
+- By default, ModBot will have some additional functionalities enabled and running out-of-the-box, including:
     - US-English ASCII name rule.
 The bot will enforce that users must have their visible name (nickname if present, otherwise username) be valid readable US-English ASCII.
         - That means, characters A-Z upper/lower and 0-9.
         - This is checked as having at least 4 such characters in a row (or a name of 3 characters exclusively having this.
 2/1 character names are not allowed).